Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

-The second consequence of this remark allows us to compute the derived systems $\hV_1'$ and $\cV_1'$.
-Using equations \EqRef{prStrEq}, \EqRef{T12}, \EqRef{dSs} the fact that $\bfhomega$ and $\bfcomega$ are closed and the above remark, we get
+from which we may conclude that ${\CalI^{{[1]}}}^\infty = 0 $.
+The second consequence of Theorem \StRef{kerS} (see also the argument given in Corollary \StRef{I1D}) is that it allows us to compute the derived systems $\hV_1'$ and $\cV_1'$.
+Using equations \EqRef{T12}, \EqRef{dSs}, \EqRef{prStrEq}, the fact that $\bfhomega$ and $\bfcomega$ are closed, and Remark B.3, we deduce that